amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     pmos logic verilog code

 #### Day-44 pmos inverter logic
     This Verilog code defines a PMOS-based inverter and includes a testbench to verify its operation, toggling the input signal to observe the correct inversion at the output.

 #### Day-45 modulo n counter
     Added verilog design and testbench code for modulo n counter

+#### Day-46 OR using 2:1 mux
+    The verilog code for OR gate using 2:1 mux where A is select line and B is one I0 input line

+#### Day-47 AND gate using 2:1 mux
+    The verilog code for AND gate using a mux where A is select line and B is the I1 input line , I0 is zero